 Many central air conditioners are rated at about 68dB when heard from 20 feet away.
 The Generac Guardian line produces just 66dB at 23 feet.
 Kohler Power Systems and Briggs & Stratton are slightly louder at 69dB for their 20 kilowatt units, and Cummins Power Generation weighs in with just 62db – not much more than conversation in a restaurant.

 If you’re planning to go camping or RVing, it’s good to know that your generator won’t bother nearby campers.
 Inverter models are very quiet.
-The Generac iX 2000 produces an estimated sound level of 63dB while the Westinghouse WH1000i comes in at about 59dB – easy enough to stand next to and hold a conversation without trying to talk over the generator.
+The Generac iQ2000 produces an estimated sound level of 62dB while the Westinghouse WH1000i comes in at about 59dB – quiet enough to stand next to and hold a conversation without trying to talk over the generator.

-Even Commercial Models like the Generac Quiet Source are noise friendly with ratings from 65 to 68dB—quieter than many commercial air conditioning units.
+Even commercial standby models like the Generac Protector Gas Series are noise friendly with ratings from 59dB(A) to 65dB(A)—quieter than most central air conditioning units.